millisom/GluGuide/SRS.md

 ### 3.1.9 Reset Password
 The user is able to reset their password.

+For more details, refer to the [Reset Password Use Case](UCResetPassword.md).

-### 3.2.0 Track sugar
+### 3.2.0 Track glucose level
-The user is able to manually track their sugar.
+The user is able to manually track their sugar level.

+For more details, refer to the [Manage Glucose Logs Use Case](UCManageGlucoseLogs.md).

 ### 3.2.1 Track macros
 The user is able to manually track their macros.